Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 CCVW cannot claim to have been unaware of its pastor’s antisemitic activity.
 As early as 2010, allegations about Sizer’s willingness to associate himself with Holocaust deniers were reported in the national media (BBC Online and the Guardian).
 These allegations were well-founded: Sizer unapologetically took part in a 2008 conference where one of his fellow speakers declared, “The Jews, who alone have committed venal crimes for centuries … sustain and maintain these Holocaust-Shoah fabrications … while the human rights are being ignored of those who refuse to believe in such monstrous lies that Germans systematically exterminated six million Jews”.
 In 2014, Sizer again received national media attention for participating in another conference featuring overt antisemitism in its programme.
 Then, in 2015, Sizer’s 9/11 Facebook link was reported by all the major national news sites, including the BBC website; The Times; the Telegraph, the Mirror, the Daily Mail, the Independent and the Guardian.

-For those and other reasons, CCVW cannot claim ignorance.
-Yet CCVW regularly allocated Sizer as much as £6,000 per year “to support his work overseas”.
+Despite Sizer’s growing notoriety, CCVW continued allocating him as much as £6,000 per year “to support his work overseas”.
 In his final months at CCVW, Sizer was banned by his bishop from all preaching, teaching, leading of services, and social media activity.
 But CCVW still didn’t get the message: it donated £25,000 of church funds—the gifts of God’s people—to Sizer’s one-person organisation, Peacemaker Trust, in the years following his retirement.

 CCVW has never apologised to British Jews for its complicity in Sizer’s activity.
 It has never distanced itself in any way from its disgraced former pastor.